Updated: May 19

 I start with a 1000 x 1000 pixel document with the resolution set to 300

-Next we need to add some guides to find the middle of the page.
+Next we need to add some guide lines so that we can easily find the middle of the page.

 View > New Guide > Horizontal 50% > OK

 View> New guide > Vertical 50% > OK